Ohio’s Original Interscholastic Creative Writing Program for Middle Schools

 St. Raphael Home and School

-Turner Foundation of Springfield
+The Turner Foundation of Springfield

 Power of the Pen Founders' Award at the Springfield Foundation

-State Tournament Registration
+Looking for State Tournament Results?

 Meet Guest Author Jack Gantos

 Jack has written books for readers of all ages, from picture books and middle-grade fiction to novels for young adults and adults.
-His works include Hole in My Life, a memoir that won the Michael L. Printz and Robert F. Sibert honors; Joey Pigza Swallowed the Key, a National Book Award Finalist, Joey Pigza Loses Control, a Newbery Honor book, and Dead End in Norvelt, the 2012 Newbery Medal Winner, and the Scott O’Dell Award Winner for Best Historic Fiction.
+His works include Hole in My Life, a memoir that won the Michael L. Printz and Robert F. Sibert honors; Joey Pigza Swallowed the Key, a National Book Award Finalist, Joey Pigza Loses Control, a Newbery Honor book, and Dead End in Norvelt, the 2012 Newbery Medal Winner and the Scott O’Dell Award Winner for Best Historic Fiction.